lost-scripts/.github/CONTRIBUTING.md

 	git fetch ls main # Bring changes only, so then you can do "git diff ...ls/main" (or git diff ..ls/main file-name) to see changes before doing "git merge ls main"
 	```

-	:memo: **Note:** In any case, all possible conflicts will have to be resolved.
+	> :warning: In any case, all possible conflicts will have to be resolved.
 To delete all files detected as _deleted by us_ at once, you can use the following command:

 	```bash
 	git status --porcelain | grep 'DU' | cut -c 4- | xargs -I {} git rm {} # Or its alias: grmu